gmarty/xgettext/README.md

   -h, --help     display this help and exit                            [boolean] -V, --version  output version information and exit                   [boolean]
 ```
+More information about each option can be found in the [xgettext manual](https://www.gnu.org/software/gettext/manual/html_node/xgettext-Invocation.html).

 #### In Poedit
 Go to *File* - *Preferences...* in Poedit and add a new parser in the *Parsers* tab: